openwisp/openwisp-utils/docs/developer/admin-theme.rst

 <openwisp_admin_theme_links>`.

-This function is meant to be used by third party apps or OpenWISP modules which aim additional functionalities to UI of OpenWISP (eg: adding a support chatbot).
+This function is meant to be used by third party apps or OpenWISP modules which aim additional functionalities to UI of OpenWISP (e.g.: adding a support chat bot).

 **Syntax:**